ShrRa/interpython_hpc/_episodes/12-code-examples.md

 {: .solution}

-### MPI: Distributed Memory Model
+### MPI (Message Passing Interface)

+MPI is used for distributed-memory parallelism.
+Processes run on separate memory spaces (often on different nodes) and communicate via message passing.
+It is suitable for large-scale HPC clusters.

 MPI emerged earlier, in the early 1990s, as the need for a standardized message-passing interface became clear in the growing field of distributed-memory computing.
 Before MPI, various parallel systems used their own vendor-specific libraries, making code difficult to port across machines.

-In 1994, the first official MPI standard (MPI-1) was published by the MPI Forum, a collective of academic institutions, government labs, and industry partners.
-Since then, MPI has become the de facto standard for scalable parallel computing across multiple nodes, and it continues to evolve with versions like MPI-2 and MPI-3, which add support for features like parallel I/O and dynamic process management.
-MPI is suited for parallelism across nodes (e.g., cluster computing).
+In June 1994, the first official MPI standard (MPI-1) was published by the MPI Forum, a collective of academic institutions, government labs, and industry partners.
+Since then, MPI has become the de facto standard for scalable parallel computing across multiple nodes, and it continues to evolve with versions like MPI-2, MPI-3, MPI-4, and finally MPI-5 released on June 5 2025 which add support for features like parallel I/O and dynamic process management.

+### Example: Implementation of MPI using the mpi4py library in python

 ```python
 from mpi4py import MPI